 The Training Academy offers a quasi-military training regimen.
 Recruits begin each weekday with physical training.
 They have classes for eight hours per day and their evenings are used for studying.
 The recruits live at the Academy during their training.
 On the weekends, recruits are permitted to leave Academy grounds.

 - Where will I be assigned after my academy graduation?

 Candidates will be given their duty assignment prior to entering the academy.
 Duty assignments are determined based upon position availability and agency needs.

 - What chance do I have of returning to my home area after the Academy?

-We will make an effort to keep you close to where you would like to be, on the basis of position availability and critical need of the agency.
-That means that, while we would always like you to be able to be assigned in or near your home county, we may not be able to do so, either due to lack of positions in the area or due to a much greater need for manpower in other parts of the state.
-Areas typically in need of additional troopers are Miami, Orlando, and Southwest Florida.
-You should prepare your family and yourself for a first duty assignment away from your home county in the event a position is not available in the area where you would like to serve.
+We will make an effort to keep you close to your area of choice, on the basis of position availability and needs of the agency.
+What does that mean?
+While we would like you to be assigned in or near your home county, we may not be able to do so, either due to a lack of vacant positions in the area or due to a much greater need for manpower in other parts of the state.
+Areas typically in need of additional troopers are Miami, Orlando, Southwest Florida and the western panhandle.
+You should prepare you and your family for a first duty assignment away from your home county in the event a position is not available.
 Transfer requests are accepted after 12 months of duty at your first assignment.

 - If I am accepted to the state troopers training academy and during the the training academy I decide that I would rather be a commercial vehicle enforcement (CVE) trooper, can this be done?

 Currently, we do not hire directly into our CVE bureau.